quanlv9211/QGT/README.md

 - Seeds that we use: 1234, 1192, 1000.

 3.3 Dataset
-- Dataset choices: cora, citeseer, pubmed, airport, ogbn-arxiv, fb100, twitch_gamer, tree1, tree2, tree3.
+- Dataset choices: cora, citeseer, pubmed, airport, ogbn-arxiv, ogbn-products, ogbl-vessel, fb100, twitch_gamer, tree1, tree2, tree3.

 3-4 Configuration
 - Please see the file `config.py` for your customization.